end2endzone/end2endzone-hugo/content/blog/2016-03-30-rcreceiversignal-an-arduino-library-for-retreiving-the-rc-transmitter-value-from-an-rc-receiver-pulse.md

 It allows the main loop to retrieve the latest received pulse length (PWM) and convert the pulse length back to the actual transmitter signal value (ranging from -150% to 150%).

-The library supports automatic PWM signal change detection.&nbsp;The library's ability to convert a PWM value to the actual transmitter numeric value is based on empirical tests available at _**[Mapping RC Transmitter PWM signal to actual transmitter values](/mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values/ "Edit “Mapping RC Transmitter PWM signal to actual transmitter values”"){.row-title}.**_
+The library supports automatic PWM signal change detection.
+The library's ability to convert a PWM value to the actual transmitter numeric value is based on empirical tests available at _**[Mapping RC Transmitter PWM signal to actual transmitter values](/mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values/ "Edit “Mapping RC Transmitter PWM signal to actual transmitter values”"){.row-title}.**_

 # Library features